bloobsky/complain-it/README.md

 Version Control

-This Project uses Semantic Versioning (https://semver.org/) ->0.0.9 -- Added Procfile for Heroku development ->0.0.8 -- Added requirements.txt file
+This Project uses Semantic Versioning (https://semver.org/) ->0.0.10 -- app.py file expanded and also it hides passwords from the public ->0.0.9 -- Added Procfile for Heroku development ->0.0.8 -- Added requirements.txt file
 ->0.0.7 -- Added file app.py